abrahamsj/general-Knowledge-quiz/README.md

-# project0
+# project0 : General Knowledge Quiz
-A simple general knowlege quiz to practice HTML and CSS.
+A simple general knowledge quiz to practice HTML and CSS.